driesvints/vat-calculator/README.md

     <img src="https://img.shields.io/packagist/dt/mpociot/vat-calculator" alt="Total Downloads">
 </a>

 Handle all the hard stuff related to EU MOSS tax/vat regulations, the way it should be.
-Can be used with **Laravel 5 / Cashier** &mdash; or **standalone**.
+Integrates with **Laravel and Cashier** &mdash; or in a **standalone** PHP application.

 ```php
 // Easy to use!